 The observed CMB maps are contaminated by foregrounds.
-Even though the W and V band maps are the least foreground contaminated, the region close to the galactic equator have to be masked to extract information on the genuine CMB signal.
-Application of masks in analyses as well as presence of anisotropic noise in the maps, correlates different harmonic modes of CMB anisotropies and introduces SI violation, which lead to non vanishing BipoSH spectra.
-To remove this bias from observed WMAP maps masked with KQ-75, firstly we evaluate BipoSH coefficients from $1000$ masked realisations generated from {\tt synfast} subroutine of HEALPix for the best fit CMB power spectrum, average beam transfer function and anisotropic noise model~\citep{AR-MA-TS-lens-biposh}.
-This estimate is used to debias and arrive at the final WMAP BipoSH spectra $A^{20}_{ll}$ and $A^{20}_{l-2l}$.
-These results closely resemble to WMAP findings.
-The differences are essentially due to differences in methodology.
+Even though the W and V band maps are the least foreground contaminated, the region close to the galactic equator has to be masked to extract information on the genuine CMB signal.
+The application of masks in analyses as well as the presence of anisotropic noise in the maps, correlates different harmonic modes of CMB anisotropies, resulting in non-vanishing BipoSH spectra ($L \ne 0$).
+To remove this bias from observed WMAP maps, masked with KQ-75, firstly we evaluate BipoSH coefficients from $1000$ masked realisations generated from a {\tt synfast} subroutine of HEALPix for the best-fit CMB power spectrum and average beam transfer function.
+This estimate is used to debias and arrive at the final WMAP BipoSH spectra.
+The results obtained closely match the WMAP findings.

-We now apply our WMAP analysis on our simulated maps with non-circular beam and scan strategy.
-We perform an identical BipoSH analysis on these maps.
-Even though we do not include foregrounds in our simulations, we use the mask in our analysis, in order to mimic the actual conditions.
+We now apply our WMAP analysis identically to our simulated maps with a non-circular beam and scan strategy.
+Even though we do not include foregrounds in our simulations, we use the mask in our analysis to compare them with the results derived from the observed maps.